JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Influenza research.
-Fertilised chicken eggs being injected with samples of influenza viruses that have been recently circulating in the population.
-The chicken' eggs are used as a large number of the viruses are needed and viruses can only replicate within host cells.
-Once a sufficient concentration has been reached the samples will be able to be tested to determine their strains.
-The strains that are most prevalent in the population will used in the flu vaccine for the next season.
+Flasks containing influenza virus samples.
+These are samples of viruses that have been recently circulating in the population.
+They are undergoing tests to determine their strains.
+There are 3 types of influenza virus, A, B and C. A and B are the most virulent.
+These types are further divided into strains depending on the types of surface protein that they have.
+The strains that are most prevalent in the population will be used in the flu vaccine for the next season.
 Photographed at the World Influenza Centre at the National Institute for Medical Research, Mill Hill, London, UK.

 Model release not required.
 Property release not required.